PHYSICAL and HEALTH EDUCATION

 COURSE FEES: Students may be charged for optional activities to cover the cost of instructors, facilities and occasionally transportation (this may range from $40-$45 per term).

-PE STRENGTH & CONDITIONING 11
+PE FITNESS & CONDITIONING 11

-PE STRENGTH & CONDITIONING 12
+PE FITNESS & CONDITIONING 12

-The Strength & Conditioning course is designed for students who have an interest in fitness and weight training.
+The Fitness & Conditioning course is designed for students who have an interest in fitness and weight training.
 This course will offer students the skills, knowledge and attitude to incorporate weight training and active health into their personal lifestyle.
 It will teach students the lifelong benefits weight training has to offer.
 Proper training methods and techniques for weight training and aerobic activity will be taught.
 The course will teach students the fundamentals of weight training, how to plan and follow personal training programs and how to understand the physiological effects of weight training.
 In addition, students will be introduced to the basics of personal nutrition and the effects of diet on health and well-being.

 COURSE FEES: Students may be charged for optional activities to cover the cost of field trips, both out of school and in school for activities such as martial arts and fencing.